• Free shipping on all orders

 Group Terrier

 The Border Terrier is an adorable pup with a larger-than-life personality.
-We dare you to try to ignore it.
-This dog has the spunk you’d expect to see in a terrier.
-It’s playful yet eager to please when it comes to training.
-This pooch loves children, although it may give other pets some headaches because of its protective nature.
+They have the spunk you’d expect to see in a Terrier.
+They’re playful yet eager to please when it comes to training.
+Border Terriers love children but can cause trouble with other pets because of their protective nature.

 Whippet in the desert